Gruyere, Mushroom, & Caramelized Onion Bites

 - Using a knife or a pizza cutter, cut the puff pastry into 2-inch squares and place them on a lined baking sheet.
 Make sure the puff pastry is cold before proceeding.
 If not, allow it to rest in the refrigerator for 10-15 minutes before proceeding.
 Using a pastry brush, brush the beaten egg on the squares.
 Place a tablespoon of caramelized onion mixture in the center.
 Bake for 20-25 minutes, rotating the pan halfway in between until crisp and golden brown.
 Let cool slightly before serving.

-Swiss cheese or mozzarella cheese may be used to replace the gruyere.
+- Mozzarella or gouda cheese may be used to replace the gruyere.
 I really like the smoky flavor of applewood smoked gruyere with these bites.